-- C1 Produce a conceptual or elemental design or procedure to solve a computer science problem that involves novel solution approaches and generates new capability or understanding. - C2 Prepare technical reports, specifications and give technical presentations - C3 Use the scientific literature effectively and to search for information to develop concepts and relate concepts that are in the literature to the solution requirements of the research problems. - C4 Identify the required cost, quality, safety, risk, reliability, appearance, fitness for purpose of the design, approach or procedures and critically assess new approaches to existing methods / designs. - C5 Time and project management tasks to deliver an IPhD thesis in a 4 year period.
+- C1 Produce a conceptual or elemental design or procedure to solve a computer science problem that involves novel solution approaches and generates new capability or understanding. - C2 Prepare technical reports, specifications and give technical presentations - Use the scientific literature effectively and to search for information to develop concepts and relate concepts that are in the literature to the solution requirements of the research problems. - C4 Identify the required cost, quality, safety, risk, reliability, appearance, fitness for purpose of the design, approach or procedures and critically assess new approaches to existing methods / designs. - C5 Time and project management tasks to deliver an IPhD thesis in a 4 year period (including the time allocated for the taught component of the IPhD).